StephenKrewson/hathi-images/midyear-report.md

+# A Half-Century of Illustrated Pages

+This post ...

-# Krewson HTRC Update Post
+## HTRC Update Post Examples

 *from Ryan:*